PopupMaker/Popup-Maker/readme.txt

 = What do I do if I want a popup to show only on a certain page/post/etc? = Using "conditions", you can specify where the popup will be shown.
 Check out [our conditions documentation](https://docs.wppopupmaker.com/article/140-conditions?utm_campaign=readme&utm_medium=referral&utm_source=readme-faqs&utm_content=target-certain-pages)

-= How do I take advantage of the success actions Popup Maker provides for 3rd party forms? = We have built-in support for the most popular form plugins.
-But if we don't, then we have a few helper functions that allow you to take full advantage of our success actions and setting cookies.

-This link contains AJAX (JavaScript) & Non-AJAX (PHP) based solutions which you can hack with your forms hooks & events. https://gist.github.com/danieliser/0060112b18b6013f2683653236b02439

 = Why aren't my popups opening/working? =
 There are several common causes for this, check [this guide for help](https://docs.wppopupmaker.com/article/265-my-popup-wont-work-how-can-i-fix-it?utm_campaign=readme&utm_medium=referral&utm_source=readme-faqs&utm_content=popup-wont-open) resolving it.